M64GitHub/libtsprites/README.md

 ## MAIN CONCEPT

 In regard to graphics, the whole lib is based on the concept of `blocks` ('▄' or '▀'), not characters.
-A regular character has the height of 2, an upper block and a lower block.
-ASCII characters are 2 units in height.
+An upper block and a lower block.
+ASCII/UTF-8 characters are 2 units in height.
 Rectangular shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`.

 The coordinate-system by default uses measurements in blocks.
 `TSprites` can be moved freely on a virtual coordinate-system measured in blocks.
 Basically this means the Y-coordinates have twice the resolution of a character.
-ASCII characters in strings can be moved in blocksize in the X-dimension, but only in steps of 2 in the Y-dimension for example.
+ASCII characters and strings can be moved in blocksize in the X-dimension, but only in steps of 2 in the Y-dimension for example.

 With a bit of trickery, also completely smooth (almost pixelwise) movements